-Scenario Partnership Status Instruments required in order of lodgement 1A Dissolves Form 5/5A - Transmission Application by the personal representative of the deceased partner.
-Form 1 - Transfer to distribute the interest to the entitled partners (or the beneficiary of the deceased partner) in accordance with the terms of the partnership agreement (and the will of the deceased partner) Completion: • Item 4: the consideration must accurately describe the basis of the transaction.
-Example wording: In consideration of [A], now deceased, and [B] being entitled to a one-half share each in the interest described in Item 1 by virtue of a distribution of the partnership assets of the [AB PARTNERSHIP] pursuant to the partnership agreement dated [DATE] and in further consideration of [D] being entitled to the interest of [A], deceased, pursuant to the terms of his/her will dated [DATE].

-Scenario Partnership Status Instruments required in order of lodgement Evidence to be deposited in addition to any evidence required for the Form 1 (refer to Part 1): • evidence that demonstrates that the interest is being dealt with in accordance with the terms of the partnership agreement (e.g. a certified copy of the partnership agreement - refer to [5-3200]).
+SCENARIO PARTNERSIP STATUS INSTRUMENTS REQUIRED IN ORDER OF LODGEMENT 1A Dissolves Form 5/5A - Transmission Application by the personal representative of the deceased partner.
+Form 1 - Transfer to distribute the interest to the entitled partners (or the beneficiary of the deceased partner) in accordance with the terms of the partnership agreement (and the will of the deceased partner) Completion: Item 4: the consideration must accurately describe the basis of the transaction.
+Example wording: In consideration of [A], now deceased, and [B] being entitled to a one-half share each in the interest described in Item 1 by virtue of a distribution of the partnership assets of the [AB PARTNERSHIP] pursuant to the partnership agreement dated [DATE].
+Evidence to be deposited in addition to any evidence required for the Form 1 (refer to Part 1): evidence that demonstrates that the interest is being dealt with in accordance wit the terms of the partnership agreement (e.g. a certified copy of the partnershi agreement - refer to [5 3200]).
 1B Continues Form 5/5A - Transmission Application by the personal representative of the deceased partner.
 Form 1 - Transfer from the deceased partner to the new or continuing partners.
-Completion: • Item 4: the consideration must accurately describe the basis of the transaction.
+Completion • Item 4 : the consideration must accurately describe the basis of the transaction.
 Example wording: In consideration of [B] and [C], being partners in the [PARTNERSHIP], assuming ownership of the land on behalf of the partnership in accordance with the partnership agreement of the [PARTNERSHIP] dated [DATE].
-Evidence to be deposited in addition to any evidence required for the Form 1 (refer to Part 1): • evidence that demonstrates that the interest is being dealt with in accordance with the terms of the partnership agreement (e.g. a certified copy of the partnership agreement - refer to [5-3200]).
+Evidence to be deposited in addition to any evidence required for the Form 1 (refer to Part 1) evidence that demonstrates the interest is being dealt with in accordance with the terns of the partnership agreement (e.g. a certified copy of the partnership agreement - refer to [5-3200])

-^{} Note: reference can be made to the dealing number of a previous dealing where evidence was deposited.
+\Note: reference can be made to the dealing number of a previous dealing where evidence was deposited.